 Sulphur dioxide is formed during the combustion of fuels such as coal, oil and gas that contain sulphur.
 Sulphur dioxide is a respiratory irritant and at high concentrations can be toxic.
-Monitoring of SO_2 within the Moyle District Council area was carried out using diffusion tubes.
+Monitoring of SO2 within the Moyle District Council area was carried out using diffusion tubes until the end of 2006.